 The Fourth Thing to Break

-But we had to get the reinforcement in there and remove the crease which had formed.
-One of those times where hitting it with a hammer was the best solution!
+However, the challenge was to get the reinforcement inside the outer tube and also remove the crease which had formed without splitting the tube.
+One of those times when hitting it with a hammer was the best solution!

 Cruising and Fixing Things on a Budget

 It had been a particularly gnarly start to the season in terms of things needing fixing.
-When living on a tight budget, any breakage can be a drain on our finances, especially when they occur outside the winter time in a marina.
-We’re lucky to be practical people, however the fridge pushed us to the limits of what we can do without specialist equipment.
+When living on a tight budget, any breakage can be a drain on our finances, especially when they occur outside the wintertime in a marina.
+Luckily we’re practical people, however the fridge pushed us to the limits of what we can do without specialist equipment.
 We’re hoarders too with the storage space to carry a good number of spares – you never know when some strange sniblet or off cut of pipe will come in useful as proven with the boarding ladder legs.

 The Social Media Bit: Want to Follow Us?

 If you’d like to follow us on other social media platforms (Facebook, Instagram and YouTube), you can do so by using these links:

 Or use the link below to track our voyage on NoForeignLand.com.